Bambra Agroforestry Farm Guided Tours 2017 - 30 years on

 For me, agroforestry is the integration of trees and shrubs into farming landscapes for conservation and profit.
 It's all about farmers using trees to improve the environmental, social and economic values of their land.
 I've been working with Australian farmers for more than 30 years.
 From the wheatbelt of Western Australia to the Atherton Tablelands in North Queensland I don't think I've ever seen a farm that would not benefit from more tree cover or better forest management.

 Welcome to my agroforestry website.
 After more than 20 years working as a lecturer in agroforestry and farm forestry at The University of Melbourne I'm now freelancing.
-I maintain my role as coordinator of the Australian Master TreeGrower Program and as volunteer editor of the Australian Agroforestry magazine.
-I will even be still teaching my Agroforestry subject at Melbourne University (see link below).
+I maintain my role as coordinator of the Australian Master TreeGrower Program and managing director of the Australian Agroforestry Foundation.
+I continue to teach my Agroforestry subject at Melbourne University (see link below).

 This web site presents information, ideas, opinion and research that I think might be of interest to Australian farmers and those who work with them.
 You can download my own publications, read practical information on tree species and management, take a virtual tour of our own Bambra Agroforestry Farm and watch videos on harvesting, integrating trees into farming systems and shiitake production.